mcfnord/rml/src/trial.md

 actual results, a deeper understanding, and a refinement of focus.
 With Lindquist, you'd be wrong.

-I was blessed to have met for ten hours with Washington's top expert in violent criminals.
+Due to a flurry of wild accusations in my custody case, I was blessed to have met for ten hours with Washington's top expert in violent criminals.
+He is the coolest person I've met in a while.
 He unequivocally declared that I'm a harmless person.
 An enormous body of evidence confirmed that.
 Additional evidence from the people Mark called victims also pointed to flim-flam and bamboozle.
-I don't think the facts mattered to the prosecution.
+But I don't think the facts mattered to the prosecution.
+I think they needed a conviction at any cost, because it weakened any claim I might make about the appropriateness of Mark's statements to the press.
+They didn't understand I couldn't just take a small charge, as it would substantially weaken my custody case.

 To be accused of threatening to murder a judge I had only great feelings toward was particularly insulting and